AjmalMIITM/Project-LLM-Code-Deployment/README.md

 This repo is an **auto-generated single-page web app** for a specific LLM-assisted TDS Project 1 task.

-- **Current Task:** `test-calculator`
+- **Current Task:** `weather-dashboard`
 - **Round:** `1`
 - **App Brief:**
-  > Create a page with a button, two input boxes and a result div.
-When user clicks the button, the sum of values is displayed in the div with id result.
-Use only plain JS.
+  > Create a weather dashboard showing current weather for any city.
+Include temperature, humidity, and weather condition display with icons.
+Use mock data or static weather info.
+Style it as a professional dashboard with cards and icons.

 ---